Kishore-52/Indoor-Blind-Navigation/README.md

 ## ⚙️ How the System Works

 1. The webcam continuously captures the surrounding environment.
+2. The Edge Impulse model processes the camera frames.
-2. The YOLO model detects indoor objects and obstacles.
+3. The model detects people, tables, chairs, and doors.
-3. Ultrasonic sensors measure the distance to nearby obstacles.
+4. Ultrasonic sensors measure the distance to nearby obstacles.
-4. The system identifies whether an obstacle is on the left, right, or front.
+5. The system identifies whether an obstacle is on the left, right, or front.
-5. Voice instructions guide the user towards a safer direction.
+6. Voice instructions guide the user towards a safer direction.
-6. The IMU sensor checks whether the user follows the suggested direction.
+7. The IMU sensor checks whether the user follows the suggested direction.
-7. If the user turns incorrectly, the buzzer produces a warning sound.
+8. If the user turns incorrectly, the buzzer produces a warning sound.
-8. The LED turns on when the camera does not receive enough light.
+9. The LED turns on when the webcam does not receive enough light.

 ---